 id – The identifier of the document to return.

-lastDiscoveredTime – Provides a time context to the provider requesting all documents that have been created or updated since the time specified in this parameter.
+lastDiscoveredTime – Provides a time context to the DDS provider requesting all documents that have been created or updated since the time specified in this parameter.
 This allows for an effective polling mechanism by using the latest document change time returned in the previous operation as a filter parameter in the next to retrieve only those documents that have been discovered (new or updated) since the last invocation of the API.

 getDocument(nsa, type, id, [lastDiscoveredTime])

+RETURNS status, [document], and [lastDiscoveredTime]

 This operation returns the requested document and the time of the latest change on the document.
 The following parameters are used to identify the specific document instance and are mandatory:

-nsa – The source NSA associated with the generation and management of the document within the .
+nsa – The source NSA associated with the generation and management of the document within the GDS.

 type - The unique string identifying the type of document to return.